yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 ## What is `smolagents`?

 `smolagents` is a simple yet powerful framework for building AI agents.
-It provides LLMs with the _agency_ to interact with the real world, such as calling search or image generation tools.
-AI agents are programs where LLM outputs control the workflow.
+It provides LLMs with the _agency_ to interact with the real world, such as searching or generating images.

+As we learnt in unit 1, AI agents are programs where LLM output **'thoughts'**, based upon **'observations'**, to perform **'actions'**.
+Let's unpack how that is implemented in smolagents.

 ### Key Advantages of `smolagents`
 - **Simplicity:** Minimal code complexity and abstractions.